cognitoprotocol/go-cognitoprotocol/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/ethereum/go-ethereum?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 Automated builds are available for stable releases and the unstable master branch.
-Binary archives are published at https://geth.ethereum.org/downloads/.
+Archives are published at https://github.com/cognitoprotocol/.

 ## Building the source

-For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) on the wiki.
+For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) on the Ethereum wiki, which are compatible with *Go Cognito Protocol*

 Building geth requires both a Go (version 1.7 or later) and a C compiler.
 You can install them using your favourite package manager.